end-4/fuzzel-emoji/README.md

 # fuzzel-emoji
-Emoji picker. based on wofi-emoji.
+Emoji picker. literally wofi-emoji but use fuzzel instead.